carterjs/webtools/README.md

+# `webtools`

-# `github.com/carterjs/webtools`
+`github.com/carterjs/webtools`

-`webtools` is a collection of utilities for building web front ends with Go
+A collection of utilities for building web front ends with Go.

 ## `assets`